-Once school has begun in August, students must follow their schedule the first (1) day of school prior to submitting a request to change their schedule.
-After the 1st day of school, a schedule change will only be considered for five (5) days unless the request is a response to a technical error or a student being academically misplaced.
+Once school has begun in August, students must follow their schedule the first day of school prior to submitting a request to change their schedule.
+After the first day of school, a schedule change will only be considered for five (5) days unless the request is a response to a technical error or a student being academically misplaced.

-Any student dropping a course after the five (5) days schedule change period will receive a failing grade in that class for the year/semester and no credit for the course.
+Any student dropping a course after the first five (5) days of school or the first five (5) days of $2^{nd}$ semester courses will receive a failing grade in that class for the year/semester and no credit for the course will be given.

-No student will be permitted to add a course to his or her schedule after the first five (5) days of each semester.
+No student will be permitted to add a course to his or her schedule after the first five days of each semester.